rebelsky/csc207b/_eboards/eboard03.md

     * And more.
 * If being called on in class causes severe anxiety, let me know and we'll figure out a way to adjust to support you.
+* I've updated the due time for lab writeups; writeups are generally due at the start of class.
 * You should be able to access everything on the current eboard by substituting `.md` for `.html` at the end of the URL.